 So, certainly no one of these could stand alone, but perhaps if considered together, the whole might yield something useful.
 This might also allay any discriminatory potential that some of the questions might have - for example, perhaps the candidate very much wants to be reading books about their field, but has been a single parent working two jobs and learning to code, and quite simply doesn't have time.

 To be clear, the goal isn't to make hiring decisions based solely on these questions, but rather provide high-value input into the decision.
-And, knowing whether or not they were truly "high-value" would require testing the questions and gathering data on their utility, which ideally means not only tracking whether candidates received offers but whether or not they turned out to truly be good members of the team.
+And, knowing whether or not this approach has any value at all would require testing the questions and gathering data on their utility, which means not only tracking whether candidates received offers but also their contribution once on-board.
+In short, a lot of time and money spent on things that are very difficult to actually quantify.

-So, the long and short of it is that I think this is an interesting concept, but I haven't come up with anything useful, yet.
-I'd like to think this is more than just an academic curiosity, and will probably keep spinning on it.
+So, the long and short of it is that I think this is an interesting concept, but that's about it for now.
+I'd like to think this is more than just an academic curiosity, but who knows.
 Of course, if you have ideas, get in touch!